 About Local Projects

-The Local Project Section (LPS) provides the primary NDOR oversight for project initiation, preliminary and final project plan and development activities.
-Several other NDOR Divisions assist the LPS by providing specialized oversight for specific development activities of projects.
-NDOR’s Construction Division provides oversight for construction engineering procurement, letting plans and specifications, and assistance to the District during the construction phase.
+The Local Project Section (LPS) provides the primary NDOT oversight for project initiation, preliminary and final project plan and development activities.
+Several other NDOT Divisions assist the LPS by providing specialized oversight for specific development activities of projects.
+NDOT’s Construction Division provides oversight for construction engineering procurement, letting plans and specifications, and assistance to the District during the construction phase.
 Construction Division also provides construction project bid letting services on behalf of the LPA.

 The LPS includes three sections: Urban, Secondary Roads, and Quality Management.
 For project development phases, oversight activities for each local project are assigned to a Local Projects Section Project Coordinator.